MLAPrince/Note-Taking-App-using-MERN/README.md

 ## Getting Started

 1. Copy `.env.example` (if available) to `.env` and fill in your values.
-2. Follow the backend and frontend setup instructions above.
+2. Follow the backend and frontend setup instructions given below.
 ### Backend Setup

 1. Install dependencies: